vanbrabantf/vanbrabantf.github.io/_posts/2017-07-24-connecting-microservices.md

 In that way, when you update the API of the microservice, you would not need to update the `Mailservice` code.
 The client would automaticlly have access to the new methods.

-Of Course that would take a lot of work to create.
+Of course that would take a lot of work to create.
 You would have to write some sort of transformer, create something that can login to the service, and eventually POST the data…

 ## GRPC